 Professionals in the field of criminal investigations frequently earn good money.
 That's especially true for those who acquire a lot of experience.
-For example, the average crime scene investigator salary in 2018 was $62,490.
-And the highest-earning forensic science technicians made over $97,200.4
+For example, according to the Bureau of Labor Statistics (BLS), the average crime scene technician salary in 2018 was $62,490.
+And the highest earners made over $97,200.

-In terms of employment potential going forward, the best opportunities will likely be for crime scene investigators.
-Between 2016 and 2026, they are expected to enjoy job growth of 17 percent nationwide, which is a lot faster than the general occupational average.
-Private detective jobs are also expected to grow in number during that period—by 11 percent.5
+In terms of employment potential going forward, the best opportunities will likely be for crime scene technicians.
+According to BLS projections, between 2018 and 2028, they are expected to enjoy job growth of 14.4 percent nationwide, which is a lot faster than the general occupational average.
+Private detective jobs are also expected to grow in number during that period—by 7.9 percent.

 A lot of that job growth will occur as a result of better forensic technologies, increased expectations for reliable evidence at trials, and rising rates of cybercrimes such as Internet scams, electronic credit card fraud, and identity theft.